Please choose a different web browser.

 Is Mira available in different languages?

-Yes, Mira currently supports English, Danish, Dutch, French, German, Italian, Japanese and Portuguese user interfaces.
-These languages will automatically be enabled when you choose your language preference in the Mac OS International preference pane.
+Yes, Mira currently supports a number of different languages which will automatically be enabled when you choose your language preference in the Mac OS International preference pane.

-Localization is a priority for our software and a number of translations are currently under development.
+Please see the Mira Features page for a list of supported languages.
 If you'd like to help translate the application and help files into an additional language, please contact us.

 How do I purchase, register or activate Mira?